lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 lf-autotools-parameters
 -----------------------

 Provides parameters needed by configure and make.
-Should be used by any jobs that need to call the ``configure && make`` pattern.
+Use in any jobs that need to call the ``configure && make`` pattern.

 lf-clm-parameters
 -----------------